Posts may contain affiliate links. Read our full disclosure policy here.

 - Lime & Cilantro (you’ll find that most Thai dishes are garnished with fresh lime and cilantro)

 As I mentioned earlier, this recipe is so incredibly simple to make.
-You will first saute your garlic and grated ginger with butter or coconut oil in the instant pot.
+You will first saute your onions with butter in the instant pot.
 Then add your chicken and saute for another 1-2 minutes (the chicken does not need to be browned or cooked all the way).
-Then in a separate bowl mix your red curry paste, fish sauce, lime juice, chili garlic sauce, and lemongrass paste.
-Then add this to the instant pot along with your chicken broth, fresh ginger, and lemongrass slices.
-Turn off your saute setting and pressure cook on high for 20 minutes.
+Then in a separate bowl mix your chicken broth, red curry paste, fish sauce, lime juice, chili garlic sauce, lemongrass paste, fresh lemongrass, and sliced ginger.
+Add to the pot, turn off your saute setting and pressure cook on high for 20 minutes.

 Once your soup is done pressure cooking you will want to turn your Instant Pot completely off.
-Then add your Coconut Milk, thinly sliced mushrooms, frozen organic peas, cilantro, and green onions.
+Then add your Coconut Milk, thingly sliced mushrooms, and frozen organic peas.
 If you are adding broccoli, you’ll want to turn on the saute setting to light, add your broccoli and saute until the broccoli is tender.
 Then turn off your Instant Pot and let it cool slightly before adding the Coconut Milk and other ingredients.
 Remember not to add coconut milk to boiling broth so it does not curdle.

 How to Adjust and Personalize This Thai Coconut Soup Recipe (Tom Kha Gai)